vandana1519/SpringBootGetPostDemo/README.md

 #Usage :

-	Run the application and go on http://localhost:8080/appliances Enter the username and password for authentication
+	Run the application and go on http://localhost:8080/appliances Enter the username and password for authentication when prompted

 #Use the following URLs to invoke controllers methods and see the interactions with the database: